No F-35 Fighter Jets For Turkey, White House Says In Rebuke Over Russian Missiles

 Last Friday, a NATO official told NPR that the alliance is "concerned" about Russian missiles being deployed by a longtime NATO ally.

+"It's not a fair situation," President Trump said on Tuesday, depicting the standoff as the product of the Obama administration's refusal to sell Turkey Patriot missiles.

+"Turkey tried very hard to buy them, and they wouldn't sell them, and this went on for a long period of time," Trump said during a Cabinet meeting, according to a White House transcript.

-As for why Turkey decided to buy Russia's missiles, Ibrahim Kalin, a senior adviser to Turkish President Recep Tayyip Erdogan, told NPR in April:
+As for why Turkey says it decided to buy Russia's missiles, Ibrahim Kalin, a senior adviser to Turkish President Recep Tayyip Erdogan, told NPR in April:

 "The only Patriot missile batteries we have right now are the ones owned and lent to us by Spain and Italy.
 So that all has created a sense of consternation in Ankara as to why our allies are withdrawing their Patriot missile systems when we need them the most.
 And that all has led to Turkey looking for alternatives."